augustodamasceno/simutank/README.md

   Federal University of Rio Grande do Norte - UFRN, Natal, Brazil

 #Configuration
-To configure the simulator, see line 30 and following lines.
+** To configure the simulator, see line 30 and following lines.
+** The system is multi user, set at least maxClients to 2 if you want
+to control and use de GUI.

+#GUI
+** C code, needs pthread and OpenGL.

 #Communication
 **READ voltage.
 The Pressure sensor sensitivity is 6.25 cm/V**